s0344/ArchLinux_MacOS_Dualboot/README.md

   - Launch Disk Utility
   - Format (“Erase”) /dev/sda3 using Mac journaled filesystem (The Boot Loader partition that you created in the beginning)
   - Create boot file structure
-  > Same as before, disk0sX should be what number you have showing in MacOS
+  > Same as before, disk0sX should be what number you have in MacOS
   ```
   cd /Volumes/disk0s3
   mkdir System mach_kernel